How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 If you would like to set an encrypt/lock the live view of any camera connected to the NVR to new devices, then tick the Enable Stream Encryption box.

 Now, enter a 6-12 character verification code of your choice in the ‘Verification Code/Encr…’ field.
 We recommend using a combination of upper case letters, lower case letters, and numbers to keep this as secure as possible.
 Do not forget this code, as you will need to enter it in the app later on.
-If you have ticked the Enable Stream Encryption box, then this verification code is also the encryption key that you will need to unlock/be granted access to the cameras’ footage.
+If you have ticked the Enable Stream Encryption box, then this verification code is also the that you will need to unlock/be granted access to the cameras’ footage.

 Now, just click Apply.